dudiq/odometer/readme.md

 Arduino odometer
 =

-This is simple project for write own odometer for enduro motorcycle with hall sensor and ssd1306 i2c display screen (128x32)
+This is simple project for write own odometer for enduro motorcycle with hall sensor and ssd1306 i2c display screen (128x64)

-> Screens are switching by long hold of center button (500ms+)
+> Screens are switching by long hold of center button (500ms+) or click to "menu" button

 ## Screens